Our Middle School

 Click here to view our special Year 10 preparation resources

 With over 10 years’ experience of providing a thriving Year 7 educational program at our Mile End Campus, Temple Christian College is excited to promote its Year 7 program at our Marion Middle School.

 All subjects mentioned in the overview above are compulsory at Year 7.

 The focus on literacy, numeracy and science is supported by timetabling that has enabled applied and general classes in both Mathematics and English, and half classes in Science.
 This has allowed for excellent teacher-student ratios in these important areas.

-An exciting development in 2020 has been the implementation of an instrument tuition program as part of each Year 7’s semester study in Music.
+An exciting development since January 2020 has been the implementation of an instrument tuition program as part of each Year 7’s semester study in Music.
 All Year 7 students have tuition in an instrument: saxophone, trumpet or flute, and build toward playing together in an ensemble.